softwareunderground/52things/chapters/Niccoli_3.md

 __Step 6.__ Pay it forward.
 Share your results.
 More than that, do it with a permissive license, ideally a Creative Commons Attribution (CC-BY).
 In my case, I am clearly identifying the original figure as copyrighted material, reused with permission, and my figure and the notebooks as CC-BY, which allows others to distribute, remix, adapt, and build upon the original work, even commercially, as long as proper credit be is given for the original creation.

 In the end, have fun with it.
 For me, it was a wonderful experience, and empowering.
-To quote from Matt Hall’s slides (how should I properly reference them ? https://agilescientific.com/blog/2011/3/25/geo-floss.html): “...now I can read an article in Geophysics, or The Leading Edge, and - assuming the authors reveal their methods openly - I can try them out immediately on my own data.
+To quote from Matt Hall (2021): “...now I can read an article in Geophysics, or The Leading Edge, and - assuming the authors reveal their methods openly - I can try them out immediately on my own data.
 I can improvise, tweak and improve.
 This is powerful: Now I can test ideas on the fly… I am free!”

 __Reference__
 Froner, B., Purves, S., Lowell, J., and Henderson, J. (2013).
 Perception of visual information: The role of colour in seismic interpretation.
 First Break, 31(4), 29-34. doi: 10.3997/1365-2397.2013010.
+Hall, Matt (2021) Geo Floss.
+Blog post at https://agilescientific.com/blog/2011/3/25/geo-floss.html.
+Quote in slide 24.